Bible Reading Plan – May 14-20

 Jonah 1-4, Micah 1-7, Nahum 1-3, Habakkuk 1-3, Zephaniah 1-3, Job 1-3, Psalms 129-135

 Jonah is a well loved prophetic book.
-Part of the reason for this, no doubt, is because it makes for a wonderful children’s story: a man eaten by a gigantic fish, vomited out to fulfil the calling of the Lord upon his life.
+Part of the reason for this, no doubt, is because it makes for a wonderful children’s story: a man eaten by a gigantic fish, vomited out to fulfill the calling of the Lord upon his life.
 It might not be a pretty picture, but it is a wonderful, and wonderfully told, story.

 Yet, familiarity can breed contempt, or perhaps in this case, indifference.
 What ought to be most stunning about Jonah is not a man who lived in the belly of a great fish, and has the smells to prove it, but the backwards nature of the story.

 It is hard to think of another prophet who comes out looking as poor as Jonah does here.
 Other prophets have their moments: Moses strikes the rock (Num 20:2-13) and Elijah pities himself (1 Kings 19:9-18), but none compares to Jonah.
 Jonah is the anti-prophet, seeking to avoid his responsibility, running away, not announcing the Word of the Lord until it is clear he has no choice.